marinimau/spark_fraud_detection/README.md

 5. Model construction and classification
 8. Results evaluation

-To run this project you need to have an AWS account and run [Spark-Terraform](https://github.com/marinimau/spark-terraform) to build the infrastructure.
+To run this project you need to have an AWS account.
 Detailed instructions are in the [this](#Instructions) section.

 ## Contents